sskyy/redux-event-bus/docs/api/API.md

 Listen to a redux action:

-Actually, when a action is dispatched, the action will be emit as event also.
+Actually, when a action is dispatched, the action will be emitted just as an event.
 So we can use a function to match actions we want:

  ```javascript
  listen(function(action){